A Mathematical Analysis of Hydra

 Fig. 17.
 Parallel between topological and functional innovations in Metazoan evolution.
 Transition to genus p = 1 + 2n means adding an even number of holes to the respiratory system for better utilization of oxygen flowing through the organism and more intensive metabolism (Isaeva, Kasyanov, & Presnov, 2014).

-The chemical and mechanical basis of Hydra morphogenesis
+The chemical and mechanical basis of hydra morphogenesis

 Turing’s chemical reaction-diffusion model, as discussed in the first section of this paper, has significantly shaped our comprehension of morphogenesis.
-Yet, a recent proposition introduced a complementary biophysical perspective that considers a mechanical morphogen field, specifically the nematic orientation of actin fibers, as a determinant in directing morphogenesis (Maroudas-Sacks et al., 2021).
+Yet, a recent proposition introduced a complementary biophysical perspective that considers a mechanical morphogen field, specifically the nematic orientation of fibers, as a determinant in directing morphogenesis (Maroudas-Sacks et al., 2021).
 This proposition extends the framework of morphogenesis established by Turing.

 In a mature Hydra, organized parallel supracellular actin fibers form contractile structures called myonemes in its double-layered epithelium (Maroudas-Sacks et al., 2021).
 Myonemes connect through cell-cell junctions and demonstrate long-range directional order.
 In the framework of liquid crystals, such parallel alignment is indicative of systems with nematic order, where microscopic constituents tend to align parallel to each other locally.
-Systems are termed active if their constituents expend energy and generate forces, resulting in a range of compelling dynamic behaviors (Maroudas-Sacks et al., 2021).
+Systems are termed active if their constituents expend energy and generate , resulting in a range of compelling dynamic behaviors (Maroudas-Sacks et al., 2021).
 Thus, the arrangement of supracellular actin fibers in Hydra aligns with the characteristics of an active nematic system.

 Fig. 18.
 In the outer cell layer, the fibers align along the body axis, while in the inner cell layer, they align perpendicular to it (Maroudas-Sacks et al., 2021).